 If you are planning to visit the Eternal City any time soon, you are probably also wondering what to wear in Rome.
-Well, here are some tips and hints on what to pack (and what to leave home).
+Here are some tips and tricks that will help you pack your suitcase like an expert!

 What to wear in Rome to dress like a local

 First of all, I would leave some room in your suitcase for some shopping.
 What is a better way in order to look like a local and not look like a tourist?
 The best thing to do when wondering what to wear in Rome is going shopping in Rome!
 A Prontopia local will give you the right insights on where to go – Book your local connection here.

 The neighborhood Monti is full of little boutiques that offer a wide variety of clothes in terms of style and price.
 We suggest a visit to the Kokoro boutique, a little store on via del Boschetto 75, where you can find unique pieces of handmade clothes that will make you feel as pretty as one could be while also being comfortable.
 The owner might even iron whatever you decide to buy right in front of you.

 What ladies should wear in Rome during summer

 What should ladies wear in Rome during the warmest months of June, July or August?